sathishsathish31/spotify-dashbord/README.md

 ## 📁 Files in this Repo

-- Spotify_Dashboard_Sathees.pbix – Power BI dashboard file
+- pro20-04.pbix – Power BI dashboard file
-- dashboard-screenshot.png – Preview image of the dashboard
+- Screenshot 2025-04-20 181614.png – Preview image of the dashboard
 - README.md – Project explanation

 ## 🚀 How to View